Montego Bay, St James Parish, Jamaica — Caribbean Region of the Americas (Greater Antilles of the West Indies)

 Caption: Sam Sharpe (died) 1832

 Location.
 18° 28.439′ N, 77° 55.379′ W. Marker is in Montego Bay, St James Parish.
-Marker is at the intersection of Saint James Street and Corner Lane, on the right when traveling south on Saint James Street.
+It is at the intersection of Saint James Street and Corner Lane, on the right when traveling south on Saint James Street.
 Touch for map.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-The Cage (here, next to this marker); Montego Bay Civic Centre (within shouting distance of this marker); Jamaica's Independence and Royal Visit (within shouting distance of this marker); Fort Montego Armoury (approx. 0.6 kilometers away); Fort Montego Cannons (approx. 0.6 kilometers away); Fort Montego History (approx. 0.6 kilometers away); Montego Bay History (approx. 0.6 kilometers away); Old Hospital Park (approx. 1.1 kilometers away).
+At least 8 other markers are within walking distance of this marker: The Cage (here, next to this marker); Montego Bay Civic Centre (within shouting distance of this marker); Jamaica's Independence and Royal Visit (within shouting distance of this marker); Fort Montego Armoury (approx. 0.6 kilometers away); Fort Montego Cannons (approx. 0.6 kilometers away); Fort Montego History (approx. 0.6 kilometers away); Montego Bay History (approx. 0.6 kilometers away); Old Hospital Park (approx. 1.1 kilometers away).
 Touch for a list and map of all markers in Montego Bay.

 Credits.
 This page was last revised on July 7, 2022.
-It was originally submitted on February 11, 2019, by J. Makali Bruton of Accra, Ghana.
-This page has been viewed 620 times since then and 97 times this year.
-Photos: 1, 2, 3, 4, 5. submitted on February 11, 2019, by J. Makali Bruton of Accra, Ghana.
-6. submitted on February 20, 2019, by J. Makali Bruton of Accra, Ghana.
+It was originally submitted on February 11, 2019, by J. Makali Bruton of Washington, District of Columbia.
+This page has been viewed 1,368 times since then and 54 times this year.
+Photos: 1, 2, 3, 4, 5. submitted on February 11, 2019, by J. Makali Bruton of Washington, District of Columbia.
+6. submitted on February 20, 2019, by J. Makali Bruton of Washington, District of Columbia.